unknownusernametopick/pynigger/docs/helpers/index.md

-# Pyger Helpers
+# PyNigger Helpers

-Pyger includes a small package with some helpful functions that can be used anywhere
+PyNigger includes a small package with some helpful functions that can be used anywhere

 !!! important

-    Helpers is a separate package which means that it can also be used without using pyger to create bot
+    Helpers is a separate package which means that it can also be used without using pynigger to create bot

 ---

-These are the helpers present in `pyger.helpers` package:
+These are the helpers present in `pynigger.helpers` package:

 <br>